 Instances of type PurchaseOrder_objtyp are objects representing purchase orders.
-They have six attributes, including a REF to Customer_objtyp, an Address_objtyp object, and a nested table of type LineItemList_ntabtyp, which is based on type LineItem_objtyp.
+They have six attributes, including a REF to Customer_objtyp, an Address objtyp object, and a nested table of type LineItemList_ntabtyp, which is based on type LineItem_objtyp.
+PONo is the primary key and Cust_ref is a foreign key.

 Objects of type PurchaseOrder_objtyp have two methods: getPONo and sumLineItems.
-One, getPONo, is a MAP method, one of the two kinds of comparison methods.
-A MAP method returns the relative position of a given record within the order of records within the object.
+One, getPONo, is a map method, one of the two kinds of comparison methods.
+A map method returns the relative position of a given record within the order of records within the object.
 So, whenever Oracle needs to compare two PurchaseOrder_objtyp objects, it implicitly calls the getPONo method to do so.